nioo-knaw/epiGBS2/README.md

 	- mode: choice between "denovo" or "reference"
 	- ref_dir: Only needed for reference-based analysis.
 Path to directory containing a reference genome
 	- Genome: Only needed for reference-based analysis.
 Name of the genome file (prefix .fa)
-	- Param_denovo: Optional and only relevant for analysis in de-novo mode.
+	- Param_denovo: Optional and only relevant for analysis in denovo mode.
 To run on default choose "" or "default", otherwise enter a number
 		- Identity: percentage of sequence identity in the last clustering step, in decimal number e.g. for 90% identity write 0.90, default: "0.95"
 		- Min-depth: minimal cluster depth in the first clustering step to include a cluster, default 0
 		- Max-depth: maximal cluster depth in the first clustering step to include a cluster, default 0